netscream/MapleChat/README.md

 ##About
 A secure chat server written in C using OpenSSL.
 The server is heavily based on IRC.

+This chat server is a part of project within Computer networks course at Reykjavik University.

 ##Usage
 ###Server
 To run the server execute